Liberia shuts schools, considers quarantine to curb Ebola

 Samaritan's Purse said on Wednesday that Kent Brantly, a doctor working for the charity, and Nancy Writebol, a colleague who was also volunteering in Liberia, had shown a slight improvement but their condition was still serious.

-However, the organization said that it would stop running case-management centers in Liberia after an attack on employees over the weekend and resistance from the local community to the expansion of their unit in Monrovia.
-The organization is withdrawing non-essential staff from the country, it added.
+However, the organisation said that it would stop running case-management centres in Liberia after an attack on employees over the weekend and resistance from the local community to the expansion of their unit in Monrovia.
+The organisation is withdrawing non-essential staff from the country, it added.

 (Additional reporting by Kwasi Kpodo in Ghana, Clair MacDougall in Monrovia, Misha Hussain for the Thomson Reuters Foundation in Dakar; Writing by David Lewis; Editing by Daniel Flynn/Ruth Pitchford)